• 2024 Voter Guide

 2024 County Commissioner Elections

 Our Commissioners control a budget of over $100 million.
 They can take action – or not – to solve local issues.
-Let’s elect a new generation of leaders who will use our dollars wisely.
+We need leaders who will use our dollars wisely.

 • Fight for affordable housing